dotnetdreamer/universal-zone/README.md

-## Intorduction
+## Introduction
-This project contains common set of helpers needed for capacitor(for now, later maybe NativeScript) apps
+This project contains common set of helpers needed for Capacitor (and later maybe NativeScript) apps.

 ## Development server

-Run `cd uz-workspace && npm start` for a dev build in watch mode
+Run `cd uz-workspace && npm start` for a dev build in watch mode.

 ## Build